![]() |

 a billboard that read: "Career women make bad mothers.
 Have your say."
 After a few weeks, the furious reaction of

-was impossible to see the advert and not be engaged in a discussion.
-I was walking with my husband when I read the question
+impossible to see the advert and not be engaged in a discussion.
+I was walking with my husband when I read the question in

 My husband answered that it was probably because of the traditional assumption that the father is the main career person and